mgoltzsche/ctnr/README.md

 =

-ctnr is a CLI built on top of [runc](https://github.com/opencontainers/runc) to manage and build OCI images as well as containers.
+ctnr is a CLI built on top of [runc](https://github.com/opencontainers/runc) to manage and build OCI images as well as containers on Linux.
 ctnr aims to ease system container creation and execution as unprivileged user.
 Also ctnr is a tool to experiment with runc features.